thorinii/ast-editor-experiments/README.md

 ## TODO

+* Split Events and Actions
+  * Use an Action loop for the main processing
+  * Use a Input Events for the UI
+    * Get translated into Actions
+  * Jobs result in Actions
 * Completely rewrite Job system
   * Currently our expression context is an Eval toplevel (for now)
   * On-change (by hash), compile and execute